Blind Business Date

 This week I met a fellow woman business owner for coffee.
 Having a community and connections is something I work to cultivate in my life and business.
 My community enriches me and inspires me.

 In the cafe, we talked about our year, what we accomplished & what still didn’t get done, and the things we want to focus on for next year.
 We shared resources and ideas.
 We shared laughs and talked about our kids.

 A few years ago I received an email newsletter that I liked the vibe of.
 I read the whole email scrolling all the way to the bottom.
 In the address area, I noticed that the town next to mine was listed.
 I had recently moved to the suburbs of Brooklyn.
 It was a very lonely time for me picking up and moving from the local friends I had made.
 I missed my women friends and with small children couldn’t just drive an hour for a night out all the time.

 So I clicked the link in the email to the website, found the Contact page, and sent a note.

 That was almost four years ago!
 And here we sit still connecting.
 I love that this woman took a chance on meeting someone new, me.
 It was kinda like a blind business date.
 I could have been crazy, but I’m sure she checked out my website and my social profiles.
 Through the years we have helped each other, had drinks with each other, and built a community out of our little meeting.
 It was so good to see you Holly G.

 Do you read the address where the email is coming from?

-I’ll not only reach out to someone local, I reach out to people online too.
+I’ll not only reach out to someone local, but I also reach out to people online too.
 With Zoom, you can stay connected without being on the same coast!
 I’m part of a group of women who found each other in a Facebook group.
 We splintered off and created a mastermind group.
 We met every two weeks for a year.
 And we’ve met in person a few times too.